Overview of SiDCo

 Outputs are:

-- An Excel spreadsheet with partial distance correlation values and their corresponding p-values.
+• An Excel file (.xlsx) with partial distance correlation values and their corresponding p-values.

-In both cases data is preprocessed by z-score normalization of features across all samples.
+In both cases, data are preprocessed by z-score normalization of features across all samples.
 Any missing values must be imputed by the user prior to analysis or SiDCo will not function.

 Distances calculation running time is typically a function of N², where N is the sample size.
-For typical datasets in metabolomics and lipidomics (~500 x 500) both dCor and pdCor calculations take less than 2 minutes.
-For extremely large datasets of more then 1M elements, calculations can be time-consuming.
+For typical datasets in metabolomics and lipidomics (~500 x 500) both distance correlation and partial distance correlation calculations take less than 2 minutes.
+For extremely large datasets of more than one million elements, calculations can be time-consuming.

 Preparing your data for SiDCo